codingforeveryone/READMEs/regular-expressions-beginners-guide.md

 <h2>Function Applications</h3>

-Below is a list of functions that can incorporate regular expressions, it is by no means a complete list!
+Below is a example list of functions that can incorporate regular expressions.
+There are many many instances where RegExp is useful beyond the below!

 <h3>Using String search()</h3>